 Marine recruiter charged with enticing high school girls

-A U.S. Marine recruiter has been charged with soliciting minors after allegedly sending sexual texts to a pair of teen girls he met at a high school, according to charging documents.
-RICHFIELD - A U.S. Marine recruiter has been charged with soliciting minors after allegedly sending sexual texts to a pair of teenage girls he met at a high school.
+A U.S. Marine recruiter has been charged with soliciting minors after allegedly sending sexual texts to a pair of teenage girls he met at a high school.
+Levi Austin Schied, 26, of Orem, is charged in 6th District Court in Richfield with two counts of criminal solicitation and enticing a minor by texting, both class A misdemeanors.

 Add your comments below